clockwerkz/meteoriteData/README.md

 In order to install, simply clone or download the project by pressing the green *Clone Or Download* button above.<br>
 Once downloaded, run npm install from the root of the project folder.
 **Node** and **NPM** are required in order to build/run the project locally.

+## Licensing
+This project is licensed under the Creative Commons Licensing.
+You are free to:

+* Share - copy and redistribute the matertial in any medium or format

+* Adapt - remix, transform, and build upon the material for any purpose, even commercially.